unosec/project/CodeAnalysisforSSE_Assignment5.md

 ### Assignment Overview / Project Board
-This document provides an overview of our code review strategy, as well as findings from our manual code review of critical security functions and findings from our automated code scanning.
-The code review is of [Nextcloud](https://github.com/nextcloud) our semester-long, open-source software (OSS) project.
+This document provides an overview of our code review strategy, as well as findings from both our automated code scanning and manual code review of critical security functions.
+The code review is of [Nextcloud](https://github.com/nextcloud), our semester-long, open-source software (OSS) project.

 [Project Board](https://github.com/orgs/unosec/projects/5)